Workiva Inc. (NYSE:WK) Shares Sold by Price T Rowe Associates Inc. MD

 Insider Buying and Selling at Workiva

-In other Workiva news, CFO Jill Klindt sold 15,000 shares of the company’s stock in a transaction on Wednesday, March 8th.
-The stock was sold at an average price of $90.20, for a total value of $1,353,000.00.
-Following the transaction, the chief financial officer now owns 84,399 shares of the company’s stock, valued at $7,612,789.80.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
-In other Workiva news, CAO Brandon Ziegler sold 10,818 shares of the business’s stock in a transaction on Monday, February 27th.
-The shares were sold at an average price of $87.67, for a total transaction of $948,414.06.
-Following the sale, the chief accounting officer now directly owns 97,364 shares of the company’s stock, valued at approximately $8,535,901.88.
+In other Workiva news, Director Robert H. Herz sold 9,182 shares of the business’s stock in a transaction on Friday, January 13th.
+The shares were sold at an average price of $90.07, for a total transaction of $827,022.74.
+Following the sale, the director now directly owns 62,720 shares of the company’s stock, valued at approximately $5,649,190.40.
 The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
-Also, CFO Jill Klindt sold 15,000 shares of the business’s stock in a transaction on Wednesday, March 8th.
-The shares were sold at an average price of $90.20, for a total transaction of $1,353,000.00.
-Following the sale, the chief financial officer now directly owns 84,399 shares in the company, valued at $7,612,789.80.
+In other news, Director Robert H. Herz sold 9,182 shares of the company’s stock in a transaction on Friday, January 13th.
+The shares were sold at an average price of $90.07, for a total value of $827,022.74.
+Following the transaction, the director now directly owns 62,720 shares of the company’s stock, valued at $5,649,190.40.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, Director Robert H. Herz sold 7,818 shares of the company’s stock in a transaction on Monday, January 23rd.
+The stock was sold at an average price of $90.51, for a total transaction of $707,607.18.
+Following the completion of the transaction, the director now directly owns 54,902 shares in the company, valued at $4,969,180.02.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders have sold 55,249 shares of company stock valued at $4,924,271.
-Corporate insiders own 5.70% of the company’s stock.
+Insiders have sold a total of 55,249 shares of company stock valued at $4,924,271 in the last three months.
+5.70% of the stock is currently owned by company insiders.

 Workiva, Inc engages in the provision of cloud-based compliance and regulatory reporting solutions that are designed to solve business challenges at the intersection of data, process, and people.
 Its platform includes Wdesk, which offers controlled collaboration, data linking, data integrations, granular permissions, process management, and a full audit trail.